 The map library has a collection of General Land Office Cadastral Survey Maps for Oregon sorted by township and range.
 Scanned images of the GLO maps are also available on the map library webpage.
-These are JPEG images in .zip files (this website gives details about other states' GLO map collections).
+These are JPEG images in .zip files.
 The Microforms Department also has copies of the GLO maps and surveyors' notes on microfiche located at MICROFICHE F 881 .C32 1982.
 For background information and instructions on the rectangular survey system see A History of the Rectangular Survey System (KNIGHT TA 521.W47 1983, DOCUMENTS I 53.0:SU 7/2 and at the Microforms area desk).

 About the Land Survey